 Describe the partners that are participating in the sector strategy development.

-The Board is an active participant in the regional sector strategy initiatives that are described in the Metro Atlanta Regional WIOA Plan, including the initiatives of CHAMP (Career healthcareRegion metro Atlanta Mobility Project), EWA (Electronics Workforce Alliance), and Logistics Workforce Partnership.
-Note, it is serving as the lead board for the Healthcare sector.

-Additionally, in conjunction with the region’s targeted sectors of Healthcare, Information Technology, and Transportation and Logistics, the Board has identified the following in- demand industries for the DeKalb local area:

-Professional and Business Services

-Life Sciences

-Tourism

-Logistics

-Construction and Support Trades

-Advanced Manufacturing
+As discussed in the response to Strategic Elements, Governance and Structure 2.a-f above, the Metro Atlanta Region metro Atlanta region identified Healthcare, Information Technology, and Transportation, Distribution, and Logistics as the three in- demand industry sectors that will be targeted.

-The partners that are participating in the local sector strategy development include the local board, along with One-Stop partners, service providers, community organizations, businesses groups, economic development organizations, education and training institutions, and the regional transportation system.
+The partners that are participating in sector strategy development include the five local boards of the region, along with the One-Stop partners, service providers, community organizations, key employers in each sector, businesses groups, economic development organizations, education and training institutions, and the regional transportation system.

-CareerRise,
+Sector Strategy development for each of the targeted industries is underway and in various stages of implementation.
+Each of the LWDAs are committed to cooperate with implementation of the regional strategies, with one local area taking the lead on each strategy as follows:

+• Healthcare – DeKalb County

+• Information Technology – Fulton County

+• Transportation, Distribution, and Logistics – Atlanta Regional

+Of particular note, as they carry out their regional sector strategy efforts continue, the local Bboards are working very closely with Atlanta CareerRise, supporting and building upon their work.

 Describe the meetings that have taken place and the strategy by which partners will continue to be engaged.

 As discussed in the response to Strategic Elements, Governance and Structure 3.a. above, the Board hosts a variety of business summits, forums, and roundtables each year to gather information and discuss the in-demand industry sectors.
 For example, this past year it conducted the Construction Business Summit to disseminate information to contractors, job seekers, and training providers about the newest trends, outlook, and high-demand job opportunities in this fast-growing industry.
+The Board has been engaged with Atlanta Career Rise regional collaborative efforts to ensure the region is addressing the needs of employers throughout the metro area.

 Describe the research and the data that was used to identify the sector that was chosen for the sectors strategies training.

-The “DeKalb County Target Industry Report” prepared by Angelou EconomicsDecideDeKalb in 2014, identified the aforementioned industries as the targeted sectors for the local area.
+The “DeKalb County Target Industry Report” prepared by Decide DeKalb in 2017, identified the aforementioned industries as the targeted sectors for the local area.
+The Board also utilized data from the Atlanta Regional Commission on employment to choose industries.
+The data from the Atlanta Regional Commission was extracted from Burning Glass, JobsEQ and Bureau of Labor Statistics.
+The industries considered were the Governor’s High Demand Career Initiatives.

-Angelou Economics used quantitative and qualitative data, including direct input from more than 100 businesses and more than 1,600 community residents and stakeholders.
-Using this information, they conducted a cluster analysis to ascertain the relative strength and dominance of choose industries in the area.
-The clusters were analyzed to determine national and local/regional growth trends and assets that benefit industry development.
-This analysis served as the basis for the identification of the targeted industries.

 Provide a completed outline of the sector strategy for the previously identified sector that includes the following details: